Hoary alyssum

 About This Species

-Hoary alyssum prefers dry, disturbed sites such as roadsides, rail embankments, and rangelands.
+Hoary alyssum (False hoary madwort, Hoary berteroa) prefers dry, disturbed sites such as roadsides, rail embankments, and rangelands.
+It is native to Europe.
 Hoary alyssum spreads quickly through a long season of seed production.
 Seeds are dispersed by vehicles, equipment, footwear, wildlife, and birds.
-It can also contaminate hay and is considered a noxious weed in the Kootenay-Boundary region.
+It can also contaminate hay.
+Hoary alyssum is designated as a Regional Noxious Weed by the BC Weed Control Act, as well as a Regional Containment/Control species by the BC Provincial Priority Invasive Species List.

 How to Identify